vatesfr/xen-orchestra/directpurchase.md

 ![](member_purchase2.png)

 The default payment method is by **credit card**.
-But you can also choose the "wiretransfer" tab (with the "banknote/bank icon):
+But you can also choose the "wire transfer" tab (with the "banknote/bank icon):

 ![](member_purchase3.png)

+## Wire transfer process

+If you selected wire transfer, you need to upload a transfer proof before we can unlock your XOA.
+If you don't, you'll have to wait for funds to be actually transferred in our account.